mihaimihaila/GridLayout/docs/auto.md

-Columns and rows can also occupy *at most* the size if the largest item they contain.
+Columns and rows can also occupy *at most* the size of the largest item they contain.
 These kinds of column and rows are referred to as *auto*.

 ```swift